Communication Secrets Revealed

 Auditory Learners Need: Clarity of Words, Attentive Listening, Ability to Ask Questions, Quiet Environment

-2. Present sensory information in ways each person can best cognitively process and make sense of it.
+2. Present sensory information in ways can make sense of it.

 Sequential Thinkers (“left brain”) Need: Logic, Order, Particulars, Realism, Practicality, Data, Schedules, Content